Lin0x/stormpath-sdk-java/docs/source/quickstart.rst

 Quickstart
 ==========

-.. only:: servlet
+#if( $servlet )

 This quickstart demonstrates the fastest way to enable Stormpath in a Servlet 3.0 (or later) Java web application.
 It should take about 5 minutes start to finish.
 Let's get started!

-.. only:: springboot
+#elseif( $sczuul )

-  This quickstart demonstrates the fastest way to enable Stormpath in a Spring Boot web application.
+This quickstart demonstrates the fastest way to enable Stormpath in a Spring Cloud Zuul gateway / reverse proxy.
 It should take about 5 minutes start to finish.
 Let's get started!

-.. only:: sczuul
+#else

-  This quickstart demonstrates the fastest way to enable Stormpath in a Spring Cloud Zuul reverse proxy/gateway.
+This quickstart demonstrates the fastest way to enable Stormpath in a Spring Boot web application.
 It should take about 5 minutes start to finish.
 Let's get started!

+#end

 Topics: